eco619/ai-document-library/docs/platform-implementation-and-execution-record.md

 # 3. Standalone Execution Was a Development Instrument

-Standalone execution should not be interpreted as an intended permanent characteristic of every AI Document Library component.
+Standalone execution should not be interpreted as an intended permanent characteristic of every Continuous Intelligence Platform component.

 It was an engineering instrument.